irv-irv/Infectious_Disease_Shiny_Project/Vignette.md

-The following is an example of the expected outputs when the parameters are changed Example 1:
+The following is an example of the expected outputs when the parameters are changed.

+Example 1:

 Total Population